resilmesh2/ISIM/README.md

 Configuration files are located in the [config](config) folder.
 Currently, the project provides configuration file for local (`config.ini`) and dockerized (`config_docker.ini`) deployment.

-The configuration is rather simple, the ini files contains a single section
+The configuration is rather simple, the ini files contain a single section

 ```ini
 [neo4j_config]